Frstrm/TokenLightCondition/README.md

 Efforts are being made for tokens to respect tile overrides, and other methods.
 These may work with some degree of success/failure.
 * lights with elevations (Levels)
-* * This has been problematic to sort out, as lights are treated as cyclinders,
+* * lights are treated as cyclinders, with a top and bottom, that act as ceiling and floors.
-* * with a top and bottom, that act as floors.
-But testing results around this have been problematic.
+* * Testing results around this have been varied based on other mods in use.

 * Drawings with lighting overrides (perfect-vision)
 * * This seems to be working correctly...